-All requests for vacation must be approved by the employee's Department Head or designee; the Department Head or designee is responsible for insuring that the employee is eligible for the vacation requested.
+All requests for vacation must be approved by the employee's appointing authority or designee; the appointing authority or designee is responsible for ensuring that the employee is eligible for the vacation requested.
 No person shall be allowed vacation in excess of that actually accrued at the time such vacation is taken.
-It shall be the responsibility of the Department Head or designee to require vacation leave is taken in order to avoid excessive accumulation or forfeiture.
+It shall be the responsibility of the appointing authority or designee to require vacation leave is taken in order to avoid forfeiture.

 Section 4.
-Donation Of Vacation
+Donation of Vacation

 Catastrophic leave donation is designed to allow employees to donate vacation leave to their coworkers in times of exceptional need.
-Justifications for such transfers may include a catastrophic medical condition, injury or incapacitation of the employee or member of the employee's immediate family (child, spouse, domestic partner, parent or person for whom the employee has been designated as legal guardian).
+Justifications for such transfers may include a catastrophic medical condition, injury, or incapacitation of the employee or member of the employee's immediate family (child, spouse, domestic partner, parent or person for whom the employee has been designated as legal guardian).

-- A. To be eligible for this benefit, an employee must have been employed by the County for one (1) continuous year and worked no less than 1,250 hours over the immediate preceding twelve (12) months.
-In addition, this leave may not be used for more than twelve (12) weeks in any twelve (12) month period. - B. The employee requesting leave donations (requestor) must first exhaust all other forms of accrued paid leave. - C. Contributions will cease if/when the catastrophic occurrence is resolved, or when twelve weeks from the first transfer has passed. - D. The amount of donated time paid to the requestor will be reported as taxable income. - E. Hours donated will not qualify the employee for hours worked to as it relates to holiday pay, on-call duty compensation, Tahoe employment differential, bilingual differential, overtime or time in class.
+- A. To be eligible for this benefit, an employee must have been employed by the County for one (1) continuous year and worked no less than one thousand two hundred fifty (1,250) hours over the immediate preceding twelve (12) months.
+In addition, this leave may not be used for more than twelve (12) weeks in any twelve (12) month period. - B. The employee requesting leave donations (requestor) must first exhaust all other forms of accrued paid leave. - C. Contributions will cease if/when the catastrophic occurrence is resolved, or when twelve (12) weeks from the first transfer has passed. - D. The amount of donated time paid to the requestor will be reported as taxable income. - E. Hours donated will not qualify the employee for hours worked as it relates to holiday pay, on-call duty compensation, Tahoe employment differential, bilingual differential, overtime, or time in class.